UgeneTettey/African_Telecom_Company/README.md

 4. Gradient Boosting Classifier
 5. XGBoost Classifier (Adopted Model)

-Model was deployed, utilizing steamlit.
-Link to deployed app is available in the "About" section of this repository.
+Model was deployed utilising steamlit.
+The link to the deployed app is available in the "About" section of this repository.